diseraluca/diseraluca.github.io/_posts/2019-02-21-chronicle-of-learning.md

 While working trough the example you saw here, and other experimental programs, I did not feel like I was allowed to think with the paradigm I was trying to express nor at the abstraction level I wanted.

-At the same time, and in some way contrarily to what a research of such abstractions should bring, I feel there is a kind conflict between the tools *Tummys* provide and the way a TM can be easily reasoned about.
+At the same time, and in some way contrarily to what a research of such abstractions should bring, I feel there is a kind conflict between the tools *Tummys* provides and the way a TM can be easily reasoned about.
-Many times during the writing of these examples I felt that the complexity those abstraction creates was completely unneccesary and as much as a, I dare say, disadvantage over the more concrete way TMs can be expressed.
+Many times during the writing of these examples I felt that the complexity those abstraction create was completely unneccesary and as much as a, I dare say, disadvantage over the more concrete way TMs can be expressed.

-I still not sure how those feelings should be addressed but I wouldn't mind looking at *Tummys* from the inside out again when I will have more experience with this kind of things.
+I'm still not sure how those feelings should be addressed but I wouldn't mind looking at *Tummys* from the inside out again when I will have more experience with this kind of things.

 ### MOV MOV MOV MOV MOV MOV MOV MOV